 In order to determine the damages from a slander or libel suit, there must be quantifiable damages.
 Defamation of character damages a person’s or company’s reputation, and it must be proven that the damage to reputation correlated with a loss of money, property, relationship, or was subject to harassment that led to any of the above losses.

 Defamation Must Not Be Protected Speech

-Examples of speech that is privileged and protected specifically by the U.S. Constitution from defamation laws include witness testimony in court and lawmaker statements in legislative chambers or official materials.
+Examples of speech that are privileged and protected specifically by the U.S. Constitution from defamation laws include witness testimony in court and lawmaker statements in legislative chambers or official materials.

 As long as the defamatory statements are published, false, injurious, and unprivileged, you may have a case to file a defamation lawsuit.
 Of course, it is always advised to consult with a lawyer before taking any steps forward in your legal action.

 When to Sue for Defamation as a Public Official